mishmanners/starter-snake-python/README.md

 [![Run on Repl.it](https://repl.it/badge/github/BattlesnakeOfficial/starter-snake-python)](https://repl.it/github/BattlesnakeOfficial/starter-snake-python)

+Big note with Replit is to ensure you regularly check in on the server.
+If you don't, the server will go to sleep and your Battlesnake will not run.
+Learned this the hard way!

 1. Login to your [Repl.it](https://repl.it) account.

 2. Click the 'Run on Repl.it' button above, or visit the following URL: https://repl.it/github/BattlesnakeOfficial/starter-snake-python.